alanqian/epub-boilerplate/README.md

 is an error or such property that unknown by the reader.

 For that we create a legacy EPUB2 and a newer EPUB3 version of this starter kit.
+EPUB2 version created for legacy readers, tested on Adobe Digital Edition and FBReader based reader, but keeping compatibility with the original Epub CSS Starter Kit by Matt Harrison.
+EPUB3 version is for newer, smarter devices, mainly for the mentioned three platforms, Kindle, Nook and iBooks.

 ## Resources
  * Calibre Edit E-book - https://manual.calibre-ebook.com/edit.html